MattHodge/matthodge.github.io/_posts/2018-07-21-up-your-cloudformation-game-with-vscode.md

 ## YAML indentation

-One that always catches out people with editing YAML is indentation.
+One thing that always catches out people with editing YAML, is indentation.
 This is especially true for large CloudFormation files.

 Take a look at this snippet, can you see the error at a quick glance :eyes: ?